TimFins/BinaryTreeEvaluator/README.md

 ### Example request for inserting values into a red-black tree
 This could be an example input where the task is to insert values into an already existing red-black tree.
 Note, that the student did not color the root black, violating a red-black tree property.
+*In this example, the student submission is incorrect.*
 ```json
 {
     "existing_tree": {